New Coffee Release - UVI Cochadas | Our Relationship with UVI

 The average age of a coffee producer in Colombia is 63.
 This number is especially alarming when you consider the fact that in 2019, the average age was 55.
 This trend is due to the fact that very few young coffee producers are joining the industry in Colombia, something that needs to change in order for coffee to thrive in that area.
 That’s where two of Knowledge Perk’s industry partners come in: Unblended and Ventola.

-UVI, or the Unblended and Ventola Institute, has a goal to make coffee an exciting career path for young people, and to equip them with the knowledge and tools they need to create exciting and fulfilling careers in agriculture.
+UVI, now called the Young Producers Program, has a goal to make coffee an exciting career path for young people, and to equip them with the knowledge and tools they need to create exciting and fulfilling careers in agriculture.
 They express a purpose to “guide each coffee producer member of the program in the creation of their own coffee project – positioning their brand internationally and helping them improve their company’s profitability through the creation of differentiated products.”
 Their members go through different modules focused on the US market, branding and products, international experience, investing in production, and marketing and sales.
 One of the recent projects undertaken by UVI is the Cochadas farm, where they are developing a unique new coffee processing method.

 The UVI Cochadas farm is a community lot in the Antioquia region created through the UVI program with 6 coffee farmers: Jose Vasquez, Yamile Arboleda, Daniel Rendon, Ramon Marulanda, Monica Andrea Castaño, and Juan Camilo Salazar.
 The benefit of a community lot is that producers with lower production capabilities can meet a certain demand through carefully monitored production and processing of the same coffees on their individual farms, which are later combined into one unified product.